xRahul/xRahul.github.io/_posts/2017-01-04-google-search-console---basics.markdown

   <li>
     Next check and edit your
     <code class="highlighter-rouge">robots.txt</code>
     file.
-This is a file at the root of your site that indicates those parts of your site you don’t want accessed by search engine crawlers.
+This is a file at the root of your site that indicates those parts of your site you don’t want to be accessed by search engine crawlers.
     <ol>
       <li>
         Go to